 As a traveller who was initially vegetarian but turned vegan while on the road, I have my fair share of hangry travel stories.
-While some destinations were a pleasant surprise in terms of their plant-based offerings – for example, I LOVED the vegan food in Japan – others were more difficult than I imagined.
+While some destinations were a pleasant surprise regarding their plant-based offerings – for example, I LOVED the vegan food in Japan – others were more difficult than I expected.

 Searching for Vegan Food Abroad can be difficult…

 Travelling the Balkans in off-season meant having pasta and sauce every day for a month.
-Without a busy tourist presence, many vegan restaurants closed for the season and I felt quite dizzy from a lack of vegetables and protein.
-Saying that, when I visited the region in Spring I found many vegan restaurants in Romania, so it’s a mixed bag.
-I had a similarly difficult experience in Norway, though since I was just there for a weekend I didn’t regret prior planning more.
-A general rule is that capital cities are usually easier than small towns.
+Without a busy tourist presence, many vegan restaurants closed for the season, and I felt pretty dizzy from a lack of vegetables and protein.
+Saying that, when I visited the region in Spring, I found many vegan restaurants in Romania, so it’s a mixed bag.
+I had a similarly challenging experience in Norway, though since I was just there for a weekend, I didn’t regret prior planning more.
+A general rule is that it’s usually easier to find vegan food in capital cities than in small towns.

 Fortunately, many destinations are becoming increasingly awesome for vegan travellers!

-Elsewhere, when living in big cities such as London, Sydney and Melbourne, finding vegan food has never been a problem.
+Elsewhere, finding vegan food has never been a problem when living in big cities such as London, Sydney and Melbourne.
 Though if you don’t get to choose where to eat, it can get quite samey!

 But enough about me!

-To give a more well-rounded perspective, I’ve asked other travel bloggers to give their take on the best (and worst) vegan destinations around the world!
+To give a more well-rounded perspective, I’ve asked other travel bloggers to give their take on the best (and worst) vegan destinations worldwide!
 Bear in mind these are personal opinions, and circumstances may change depending on the season you visit and how willing you are to pre-plan your meals.

-That said, many of the below options I hear recommended again and again by vegan travellers!
-And, indeed, the ‘worst’ destinations for vegans often come up a lot too.
+That said, many of the below options I hear are recommended again and again by vegan travellers!
+And indeed, the ‘worst’ destinations for vegans often come up a lot too.
 If you have any more great vegan travel recommendations (or warnings!), be sure to leave a comment below.